Project | LXD |

 Initial flow to get token

-- User adds remote with
+- User tries adding remote with

 lxc remote add <remote> --auth-type=oidc